 However, there are tips to extend the life of your screen prints, such as the ones discussed we are about to discuss.

 How Screen Printing Works

-Just like any printing process, this process starts with a design.
+Just like with other different printing process, it all starts with a design.
 Once the design is finalized, it’s time to prepare the screen.